D.R.O.P. DUI Diversion in Pinellas County

 In March of 2018, the State Attorney’s Office in Hillsborough County created a diversion program for the first DUI case called RIDR.
 Completing RIDR does not result in the charges being dismissed, but it does result in the DUI being reduced to reckless driving with a withhold of adjudication.

 The withhold means that the case might be eligible to be sealed.
-Click here to learn more about the DUI RIDR Diversion program in Hillsborough County, FL.
+Click here to learn more about Hillsborough County’s DUI RIDR Diversion program.

-Although Pinellas County doesn’t have a formal diversion program for any DUI arrest prior to June 1, 2021, the prosecutors often drop DUI charges to reckless driving if they are worried about getting a “not guilty” verdict at trial.
+Although Pinellas County doesn’t have a formal diversion program for any DUI arrest before June 1, 2021, the prosecutors often drop DUI charges to reckless driving if they are worried about getting a “not guilty” verdict at trial.

 Other Types of Diversion Programs in Pinellas County, FL